Insiderser/Movies/README.md

    a movie.
 Another solution would be to serialize app's SavedState using custom SavedState manager mentioned above.

- - Backdrop in Details doesn't scroll correctly.
+ - Backdrop in Details isn't scrolled correctly.
 Probably requires implementing custom CoordinatorLayout Behavior.

  - `TODO`